Penny Penny

 Eric Kulani Giyani Nkovani (born 1962), better known by his stage names Penny Penny and Papa Penny is a South African musician and politician, known affectionately as the "Shangaan Disco King" for the musical style he helped popularise.

+He was elected as a member of the National Assembly, representing the UMkhonto we Sizwe, in the 2024 South African general election.